Yanwen111/Spring-2020-CS/README.md

-# Columbia Open Source Ultrasound Spring 2020
+# Columbia Open Source Ultrasound Summer 2020
-To run the program, pull from the master branch and run the main.
+To run the program, pull from the master branch and run the main. <b>NOTE:</b> the program may not be able to run on Windows due to the limits of some necessary libraris.

 <b> Live Rendering</b>
-To test the live rendering code, switch to the Yanwen2 branch and pull the code there.
+To test the live rendering code, you may need a Red Pitaya (or other device) as the client to send out the data

+## config_file Folder
+This folder contains some necessary files for the project, including
+* The SSH config file (IP address, username, password);
+* STL files for the probes and the 3D texts in GUI;
+* Other fonts for GUI.

+## data Folder
+This folder contains the bytes files for rendering results.
+These files can be loaded by the program and directly render to some 2D or 3D images for viewing.
+If you want to see the rendering result of a bytes file, please move the file under this folder where GUI will automatically read the existed file here.

+## extern Folder
+This is the folder contains all the external libraries used for our project, including
+* glad: an OpenGL loading library
+* glfw: a library providing a simple API for creating windows, contexts and surfaces, receiving input and events
+* glm: a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specification
+* [iir1](https://github.com/berndporr/iir1): a library for generating filters based on the input parameters
+* imgui: a library for creating the user interface
+* Not in the folder, but please make sure your computer has installed [libssh](https://www.libssh.org/) before running our program!

+## images Folder
+This is the folder to save the screenshots or other pictures you may want to save during the experiment

-## Ultrasound Folder
+## source Folder
-This folder contains the majority of the CS code worked on this Spring 2020 semester.
-The folder is divded into 2 sections, the data processing and the GUI
+This folder contains the majority of the CS code worked on this Summer 2020 semester.
+The folder is divided into 2 sections, DensityMap and Ultrasound

-### Data processing
-All the data processing methods can be found in the data class, with methods to load and read data files based on the probe used to collect the data.

-### GUI
-The GUI is made up of the following classes: GUI, Probe, Scale, Marker.

-#### GUI Class
-This class creates the two panels to the left and right of the screen.
-It contains widgets such as sliders and input buttons to load new file and change different parameter values.
-This class creates the scale and marker classes as features that the user can interact with through the GUI.

-#### Scale Class
-The scale class consists of drawing the scale and rendering the three axes on the screen.
-The class contains methods to set the positions of the scales and change the distance calculation.

-#### Marker Class
-The marker class creates two markers on the screen and returns the distance between the markers.
-The class consists of methods to draw the markers, change their positions, and check for intersections.

-#### Probe Class
-The probe class loads an STL file and renders it on the screen.
-It can also take in a file of rotation values for the probe and apply each rotation when drawing the object.

-### Helper classes
-The helper class and the rotation class contain methods needed throughout the program.
-They contain methods to read an STL file to display on the screen and methods to convert between euler angles and quaternions.

-## DensityMap Folder
+### DensityMap
 The DensityMap folder contains the code for the image rendering process (the basic grid structure and the camera and shader classes)

-### DensityMap Class
+#### DensityMap Class
 DensityMap is a class that stores a 3D array of unsigned bytes between 0 and 255 (inclusive) and allows them to be displayed using OpenGL.

-#### Methods
+##### Methods

 <b>DensityMap(int dim)</b>
 Initializes the DensityMap with a cubic array of side length dim.